 Submission of First Draft

-The candidate should normally allow at least four weeks for the sponsor and second reader to comment on the first draft.
-The submission date is determined by the sponsor in consultation with the candidate and the second reader.
+The candidate should normally allow at least six weeks for the thesis advisor and second reader to comment on the first draft.
+The first draft submission date is determined by the thesis advisor in consultation with the candidate and the second reader.

 Submission of Final Draft

-The candidate must submit the final draft to the thesis sponsor at least three weeks before the deadline for deposit of the approved thesis in the Office of the Dean of Arts and Sciences.
-The thesis sponsor and the second reader sign both copies of the thesis title page.
-The Director of Graduate Studies then signs the thesis approval form.
-Deadlines for deposit are listed in the Hunter College Academic Calendar.
-They are usually approximately one month before graduation.
+The candidate must submit the final draft to the thesis advisor at least three weeks before the departmental deadline for deposit of the approved thesis in the Office of the Dean of Arts and Sciences.
+Only after the thesis advisor and the second reader sign off the final draft, the candidate can deposit the approved thesis by uploading it online.

 The candidate is required to pay a thesis binding fee at the Bursar's Office.
 The receipt must accompany the copies of the thesis deposited at the Office of the Dean of Arts and Sciences.